josearosa/josearosa.github.io/_publications/2009-10-01-paper-title-number-1.md

 <details>
 <summary><strong>Abstract</strong></summary>
-Over 13% of U.S. children receive special education (SpEd) services, which often involve substantial changes in educational investments for the identified child.
-However, little is known about how these services affect other children in the household.
-We study sibling spillovers using a 2005 Texas policy that capped district-level SpEd enrollment at 8.5%, resulting in abrupt declines in access.
+Over 13% of U.S. children receive special education (SpEd) services, yet little is known about their impact on siblings.
+We study sibling spillovers using a 2005 Texas policy that capped district-level SpEd enrollment at 8.5%, leading to sharp declines in access.
+Linking birth and education records, we find that when one child is more likely to lose SpEd services, their general education sibling experiences improved long-run outcomes.
+Although these effects likely reflect a combination of changes in parental investment and direct sibling interactions, the evidence more strongly supports parental resource reallocation than direct sibling spillovers.
+Our results imply that evaluations of targeted education programs like SpEd should account for family spillovers and not just the treated child outcomes.
-Leveraging linked birth and education records, we examine how reduced SpEd access for one child affects their siblings.
-We find that having a sibling more likely to lose SpEd leads to improvements in the non-disabled sibling’s long-run outcomes.
-These spillovers are unlikely to stem from direct sibling interactions and instead appear to reflect changes in parental investments.
-The magnitudes of these effects are substantial and highlight the importance of accounting for family spillovers in evaluating targeted programs, which often focus only on direct impacts.
 </details>

 ---